Jordan Pickford: 2021–22 season

-On 25 May 2022, Pickford claimed the Player of the Season award from Everton following a personally outstanding campaign.On 28 May 2022, Pickford claimed the 2021–22 Castrol Save of the Season award for his amazing goal line stop against Chelsea.
+On 25 May 2022, Pickford claimed the Player of the Season award from Everton following a personally outstanding campaign.
+On 28 May 2022, Pickford claimed the 2021–22 Castrol Save of the Season award for his amazing goal line stop against Chelsea.
 After Mason Mount's shot had hit both posts, Pickford raced across his line and then dived in the opposite direction to keep out Azpilicueta's rebound as Everton beat Chelsea 1–0 on 1 May 2022.

-2022–23 season
+2022–present

 Pickford kept his first clean sheet of the 2022–23 season on 3 September 2022, in the Merseyside derby draw at Goodison Park.
 He was praised for his performance in the match by BBC Sport's chief football writer Phil McNulty, who said that "Pickford's status as England's first choice goalkeeper is unquestioned and fully deserved" ahead of the 2022 FIFA World Cup.

 He signed a new contract with Everton on 24 February 2023, keeping him at the club until June 2027.

+At the end of the 2023–24 season, Pickford was named as the Everton Player of the Season for the third consecutive season.

+On 16 October 2025, Pickford signed a new four-year-contract, committing his future to the club until 2029.

 International career

 Youth

 Pickford has represented the England international team at every level from under-16s to under-21s.
 In October 2009, he made his England U16 debut against Wales U16.
 In 2011, Pickford represented England at the 2011 FIFA U-17 World Cup.
-In a game versus Canada, Pickford allowed an 86th-minute goal, from a downfield kick by Canadian goalkeeper Quillan Roberts which tied the game in a 2–2 draw, which remains as the only goal scored by a goalkeeper in a FIFA finals to date from open play.
+In a game versus Canada, Pickford allowed an 86th-minute goal, from a downfield kick by Canadian goalkeeper Quillan Roberts which tied the game in a 2–2 draw.
+This remains as the only goal scored by a goalkeeper in a FIFA finals to date from open play.

 On 25 August 2015, he was called up to the England under-21 squad for the first time.
 Pickford made his debut for the under-21s in a friendly against the United States under-23s at Deepdale on 3 September 2015.

-On 14 October, Pickford assisted Nathan Redmond's goal in the England U21s' 3–0 victory over Kazakhstan at the Ricoh Arena with a long range pass from his own penalty area.
+On 13 October 2015, Pickford assisted Nathan Redmond's goal in the England U21s' 3–0 victory over Kazakhstan at the Ricoh Arena with a long range pass from his own penalty area.
 His team won the 2016 Toulon Tournament, their first in 22 years.

 On 9 October 2016, Pickford received his first call-up to the senior squad, replacing an injured Tom Heaton for the 2018 FIFA World Cup qualifier against Slovenia.

 Pickford led the England under-21 to the semi-final of the 2017 UEFA European Under-21 Championship in June 2017 with a string of strong performances.